Supporting Families in Difficult Legal Situations

 When difficult questions arise in Colorado alimony disputes or calculations, Strickler Biddison Law are here to provide reliable, compassionate care in even the most complex situations.
 With more than three decades of legal practice on the Front Range, we’re ready to serve families throughout Colorado from our office in Boulder.

-Marital Agreements, Prenupital Agreements, and Postnupital Agreements
+Marital Agreements, Prenuptial Agreements, and Postnuptial Agreements

 A marital agreement — whether a prenuptial or postnuptial agreement — may not be the most romantic aspect of your wedding plan.
 But for many couples, regardless of wealth or assets, that contract provides essential protection against an unfortunate outcome.
 These agreements address property and financial issues upon the dissolution of the marriage or legal separation.
-For more than 35 years, the attorneys at Strickler Biddison Law have negotiated, drafted, and litigated marital agreements for clients throughout Colorado.
+For more than 35 years, the attorneys at Strickler Brennan Catlin Law have negotiated, drafted, and litigated marital agreements for clients throughout Colorado.
 If you have concerns about asset protection, a valid agreement can secure your wealth against future marital problems.

 What makes an enforceable marital agreement in Colorado?